Switzerland in the Eurovision Song Contest 2017: Background

-The Swiss national broadcaster, Swiss Broadcasting Corporation (SRG SSR), broadcasts the event within Switzerland and organises the selection process for the nation's entry.
-SRG SSR confirmed their intentions to participate at the 2017 Eurovision Song Contest on 18 May 2016.
-On 15 June 2016, the broadcaster also announced that the Swiss entry for the 2017 contest would be selected through a national final.
-Switzerland has selected their entry for the Eurovision Song Contest through both national finals and internal selections in the past.
-Between 2005 and 2010, the Swiss entry was internally selected for the competition.
-Since 2011, the broadcaster has opted to organize a national final in order to select their entry.
+As part of its duties as participating broadcaster, SRG SSR organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2017 contest on 18 May 2016.
+On 15 June 2016, SRG SSR also announced that its entry for the 2017 contest would be selected through a national final.
+The broadcaster has selected its entry for the Eurovision Song Contest through both national finals and internal selections in the past.
+Between 2005 and 2010, the entry was internally selected for the competition.
+Since 2011, it has opted to organize a national final in order to select its entry.